 So, when I’m talking about getting a Ferrari, or in my case two Ferraris, I’m not ONLY talking about the financial preparations, I’m talk about getting a Ferrari and learning everything I can about that car; so, I can manipulate it to the best of my ability — I wanna be able to drive it proficiently and as close to the performance envelope as I possibly can on and off the race-track.
 For me, that’s the goal!

-I approached my acquisition of a Motorola APX transceiver in the same manner as purchasing my Ferraris; because, the Motorola APX transceiver is the Ferrari of the two-way communications product-line; hence, my goal was to acquire a Motorola APX 8000, learn about it, and manipulate it to my specific communications needs — just like I did in the learning process of racing my Ferraris — I hung out with experienced Ferrari racing instructors; and, I asked them questions, and I learned from them.
+I approached my acquisition of a Motorola APX transceiver in the same manner as purchasing my Ferraris; because, my goal was to acquire a Motorola APX 8000, learn about it, and manipulate it to my specific communications needs — just like I did in the learning process of racing my Ferraris — I hung out with experienced Ferrari racing instructors; and, I asked them questions, and I learned from them.

 So, I applied the same learning process I executed with my Ferraris to my Motorola APX 8000HXE.
 I talked with Motorola APX operators about their Motorola APX transceivers and creating code-plugs.
 I listened and asked questions to the point that I finally understood, albeit a basic level, the way the Motorola APX transceivers work.

 I’m still a beginner with the Motorola APX product-line; but, I’m learning more and more as each day passes.